Introduction

 - to include all charges relating to that consultation, whether face-to-face or remote (for example, room fees or IT costs)

+- to accommodate all consultations, including those which may be longer or be more complex than the norm.
 We expect you to see each patient for the appropriate time to treat their individual condition.
 We do not expect to be invoiced for additional time or double sessions when treatment has overrun the scheduled time.
+We expect to be billed for only one consultation for each patient on any given day.
+You may perform certain unplanned minor operations during face-to-face consultations.
+Please bill for these using the codes listed in our Schedule of Procedures and Fees https://provider.axahealth.co.uk/schedule-of-procedures-and-fees/ We will pay for in-patient consultations if you:

 - have visited them in hospital and